 - During the Admitting Process, patients are provided with a copy of the Specimen Collection Consent Form and an informational brochure about donating tissue for research.
 If interested, patients can opt into the program.

-- Complete the consent form (link to attached) and mail it to:
+- Complete the Specimen Donation Consent Form and mail it to:

 Santa Barbara Cottage Hospital